 Please let us know how your health system is working.

-From a health care professional perspective, we currently have three surveys you can participate in, plus our patient survey.
+If you are a health care professional, we currently have three surveys you can participate in.
+We also have a patient survey.

 The objective of MAPPS (Management & Advocacy for Providers, Patients and Systems) is to strengthen health systems for tackling obesity.
 Its different activities help support the overarching goal of the World Obesity Federation to elevate obesity on the global and national agendas through systems mapping.